5 Festive Christmas Counting Songs for Kids (With Free Printable Lyrics)

 Why it's great for learning: This is a festive version of "Ten in Bed" it's a great way to practice counting down from ten to one, and the lyrics about "rolling over" add a fun, interactive movement element.

-We love using this song for quiet time.
+How to turn into a learning game: We love using this song for quiet time.
 We lie on the floor together and pretend to be the elves, rolling over one by one.
 It's a calming activity that still offers a valuable learning opportunity.
 You can also create ten little elf puppets with popsicle sticks to make the storytelling more engaging.

 Christmas Counting Song ( Dream English)